 The logging industry is a critical one since companies and individuals often require timber and lumber.
-If you have ever entertained the thought of starting your own logging company, you need to have the right step-by-step process to get you there.
+If you have ever entertained the thought of starting your own logging business or company, you need to have the right step-by-step process to get you there.

 Keep reading to learn more about starting a logging business on your terms.